campus-occupancy/campus-occupancy.github.io/index.md

 ### Edit Data page

-Once you are logged in, you can edit data by uploading a .csv file of your data and generate the map:
+Click on the Import Data tab.
+In this page you can import data by uploading a .csv file.
+The cvs file must contain the dateTime, Unique, Building and Device :

 ![](images/M1-EDITDATAPAGE.png)